 Narcissists don’t see themselves or others clearly.
 They overestimate their emotional empathy and experience other people as extensions of themselves.
 Plus, the defenses they use to regulate their emotions and self-esteem distort their perceptions and interactions with people.
 They self-promote and withdraw to control closeness and vulnerability, project onto others negative aspects of themselves, and use denial, entitlement, and narcissistic abuse to ward off shame.

 Read the full article as published in The Therapist.

 “The Problem of Narcissists”

 The gods sentenced Narcissus to a life without human love.
 In love with his own reflection, he died hungering for its response.
 It’s a misconception that narcissists love themselves.
-Their self-flattery and arrogance disguise self-loathing they don’t admit–usually even to themselves.
-Instead, it’s projected onto others with disdain and criticism.
+Their self-flattery and arrogance cover up the self-loathing they don’t admit–usually even to themselves.
+Instead, it’s projected outwards with disdain and criticism of others.
 They’re afraid to look at themselves, because of shame.
 Actually, they don’t have much of a Self at all.
-Emotionally, they’re dead and hunger to be filled and validated.
+Emotionally, they’re dead and hunger to be filled and validated by others.
 Sadly, they’re unable to appreciate the love they do get and alienate those who give it.

 “Recovery in the Twelve Steps”

 Carl Jung believed that unity and wholeness of the personality, which generates a sense of acceptance and detachment, occurs when both the conscious and unconscious demands are taken into account — when not the ego, but the Self, is at the center of consciousness.
 He felt his life was “a story of the self-realization of the unconscious,” and rediscovered, as suggested by the Twelve Steps, that God was “a guiding principle of unity.”